0chain/0chain/README.md

 ## 5. Building the Miner and Sharder Nodes

- 5.1) Inside the git/0chain directory:
+ 5.1) Navigate to 0chain directory:

    ```
    cd 0chain